Pach111/CISC101-Group64-PaperSummarizer/modules/02_section_loop.md

 ## Change Log
 - Added `summary_level` variable to control output length and detail.
-- Implemented standardized warning messages for missing or incomplete sections.
-- Reinforced strict evidence mode: summaries must only use information from the paper.

 ## Purpose
 Iterate through each section of the paper and generate summaries.